churchinsmyrna/R/Nightfalls.md

 ## Nightfalls and the Veiled Conquest

-Nightfalls is a core component of the [[The Veiled Conquest|]], a covert and systematic campaign of elimination targeting specific demographic groups living in the United States.
+Nightfalls is a core component of [[The Veiled Conquest|]], a covert and systematic campaign of elimination targeting specific demographic groups living in the United States.
 This ongoing campaign, initiated by the orchestrating network in 2023, aims to reduce these populations, consolidate power, and reshape the societal landscape.
 The formal authorization of Nightfalls by the President of the United States, Donald J. Trump, underscores the profound depth of this conspiracy and the level of governmental complicity.
 The operation itself is represented by the Pale Horse in Revelation.

 ---